thara7640/ICPwaveform_streamlit/README.md

 2. ✅ Create and Activate a Virtual Environment (Optional but Recommended)

-# Navigate to your project folder
+2.1 ✅ Navigate to your project folder cd path\to\your\project-folder
-cd path\to\your\project-folder

-# Create virtual environment
-python -m venv venv
+2.2 ✅Create virtual environment python -m venv venv

-# Activate virtual environment
+2.3 ✅Activate virtual environment
-# On Windows:
+✅ On Windows:
 venv\Scripts\activate
 3. ✅ Install Required Packages
 Install Streamlit, PyTorch, and YOLOv5 dependencies: